-The Riccarton Bush Trust Board currently comprises nine members.
+The Riccarton Bush Trust Board currently comprises eight members.
 The Christchurch City Council appoints five members, and the other three members are appointed by the Deans family (x 2) and the Canterbury Branch of the Royal Society NZ (x 1).
-A ninth member has been appointed by the Board.
+There is currently a vacancy for a Trust Appointed member and this has been offered to Ngai Tūāhuriri.